Exercise Tracker

 Challenges

-• To illustrate the separation provided by the repository pattern, create a different branch of your project where you'll replace Entity Framework by Dapper or ADO.NET in your repository.
+• To illustrate the Separation of Concerns by the repository pattern, create a different branch of your project where you'll replace Entity Framework by Dapper or ADO.NET in your repository.
 You'll notice that you won't need to touch your controller.

 • Create an application with two types of exercises (ex. weights and cardio), using EF for one and Raw SQL for the other